charlesproye/murfy-cover-app/src/transform/readme.md

 │   ├── high_mobility_raw_tss.py
 │   ├── main.py
 │   ├── mobilisight_raw_tss.py
-│   ├── tesla_raw_tss.py
-│   └── test.ipynb
+│   └── tesla_raw_tss.py
 └── vehicle_info
     ├── main.py
     └── readme.md
 ```
 ### Pipeline structure
 The entire pipeline can be considered as a single ETL.
-It takes in data of the vehicles from the data providers and outputs valuable informations(called `results`) in our database.
+It takes in data time series and static vehicle data and outputs valuable time series data.
+Static data are data that remain the same throughout the vehicles lifes such as the model, default battery capacity, ect...
+Time series data... you should know what a time series is :left eye brow raised:.
-The ETL consists in multiple sub ETLs, each implemented in a single module.
+The ETL consists of multiple sub ETLs, each implemented in a single sub package.

-For each step of the pipeline, there is a main function that orchestrates the execution of the step and performs some steps that are common to all the sub ETLs.
-For this reason, you should always get the output of the step from the main module instead of a sub ETL module of the same step even if you won't use the other functions of the other sub ETLs modules.
-Here "XX" is the name of the data provider.
+> Here "XX" is the name of the data provider or a manufacturer.
 - **main.py**:
-    goal:
-        Orchestrate the execution the pipeline.
-        Runs a blocking schedueler to execute the sub ETLs in the correct order once every day.
+    Runs a blocking schedueler to execute all the sub ETLs once every day.
--  **XX_raw_time_series.py**:
+-  **raw_tss.XX_raw_time_series.py**:
-    goal: Provide data in tabular format.
+    goal: Provide time series data in tabular format.
-    Input: Json responses from the data provider.
+    Input: Json responses from the data providers, one json file per vehicle per day.
-    Output: A dataframe that contains unprocessed data.
-The data should be identical to the responses of the data providers.
+    Output: A dataframe that contains unprocessed data, one dataframe(.parquet file) per brand/data provider.
     Output location: `raw_tss/XX/time_series/raw_tss.parquet` (should just be `raw_tss/XX_raw_tss.parquet`...)
     How: Parses json responses into DataFrames and concatenates them into a single one.
+    Note: We nickname raw time series to raw_tss and not raw_ts because there are multiple time series per DF (one per vehicle).
-- **raw_tss.main**:
+- **raw_tss/main.py**:
-    goal: Implement a function:
-        - `get_processed_tss(brand)`: provides access to any processed time series.
+    Goal:
+        Provide a function to:
-        - `update_all_processed_tss()`: updates all the processed time series.
+        - Update all the raw time series, `update_all_raw_tss`
-    This module does not perform any extra step on the sub ETLs it orchestrates.
-    So you *could* directly use the output of the sub ETLs, but you *should* not in case a change is done in this main.
+        - provide simple access to any raw_tss `get_raw_tss`
+- **fleet_info/main.py**:
+    Goal: Provide the static data of the vehicles that BIB monitors in a single dataframe, one row per vehicle.
+    Input: Multiple tables from the DB(`vehicle`, `vehicle_model`, ...).
+    Output: Global `fleet_info` dataframe variable.
+    Note: The output is not cached as the ETL is just a series of SQL joins and is fairly fast.
+-  **processed_tss/ProcessedTimeSeries.py**:
-    Import `raw_tss` from this module to get the raw time series dataframe: `from transform.raw_tss.main import get_raw_tss`.
+    Goal: Process the raw time series data.
-    Run it as a script to update all the raw time series.
-- **XX_fleet_info.py**:
-    goal: Provide a dataframe to get the model, version, capacity and range of the vehicles.
-    Input: (at least one)Table from each client on their fleet.
-    Output: A single dataframe where each line represents a single vehicle.
-    Output location: The output is not stored.
-- **fleet_info.main**:
-    goal: Provide a single fleet info dataframe that represents all the fleets.
-    Input: fleet infos provided by the sub ETLs.
-    Output: A single fleet info dataframe that represents all the fleets.
-    Takes care of updating the "vehicle" table in the database.
-    How: Concatenates all the fleet info dataframes into a single one and left merges models_info onto the result.
-    Because of the extra steps performed on the fleet info, you *should* not use the output of the sub ETLs directly but the output of this main.
-    Import `fleet_info` from this module to get the fleet info dataframe: `from transform.fleet_info.main import fleet_info`.
-    Run it as a script to update the vehicle table in the database.
--  **ProcessedTimeSeries.py**:
     Input: Raw time series and fleet info.
-    Output: A dataframe that contains processed data time series.
+    Output: A dataframe that contains processed time series, one per brand/data provider.
-            The dataframe should have a `date`, `soc` and `odometer` columns.
+    All the processed time series have:
+    -   Normalized names:
+            Raw time series columns `diagnostic.odometer` and `car.mileage` will be normalized to `odometer`.
+    -   Nomralized units: Imperial units will be converted to metric.
+    -   Segmentation columns: `in_charge`, `in_discharge`, ... masks
+    -   Segment indexing: `in_discahrge_idx`, `in_discharge_idx`, ...
+        Segment indexing columns should have the same name as the segment mask column they are indexing + "_idx"
+        These columns are used for Split-Apply-Combine operations.
+    -   Have static data joined to them (this might not be such a good idea as it first seemed...)
     Output location: `processed_tss/time_series/XX/processed_tss.parquet`
-    Steps:
-        - Rename columns to be consistent across brands
-        - Drop unused columns
-        - Set the dtypes of the time series
-        - add missing columns (for ex: in_charge/dishcarge, cum energy added, cum energy spent, ...)
-        - Merge fleet info into the time series
-- **results.py**:
+- **raw_results/XX_results.py**:
-    goal: Store the results in the database.
-    Input: The processed time series dataframes.
-    Output: None.
-    Output location: The results table in the database.
-    Steps:
-        - For each vehicle, find the latest date of data in the processed time series.
+    Goal: Compute "raw" valuable data from processed time series.
-        - Update the vehicle table in the database with the latest date of data for each vehicle.
+    Note: We call these results "raw" because they have some noise that we cannot directly show on our website.
+        For example, the SoH estimation methods have some noise,
+        if we were to show the estimations right away, the SoH would some times increase which would look weird.
+    Input: The processed time series.
+    Output: A dataframe per data provider/manufacturer, with the columns `soh`, `level_1`, `level_2` and `level_3`.
+    Level columns correspond to the soc gained in the corresponding charging level since the previous line.
 - **VehicleInfoProcessor.py**:
     goal: Update the vehicle table in the database with the last date of data for each vehicle.
     Input: The processed time series dataframes.